disisto/systemd-status-notifier/README.md

 # systemd status notifier

-This bash script allows you to be notified via Email, Mattermost, PagerDuty, Slack and/or SMS (sipgate) when an enabled systemd service is in a failed condition.
+This bash script allows you to be notified via Email, Mattermost, PagerDuty, Pushover, Slack and/or SMS (sipgate) when an enabled systemd service is in a failed condition.

 <img src="https://github.com/disisto/systemd-status-notifier/raw/main/img/0_systemd-status-monitor.gif">